Athletics Guide for Parents

 At Penn Charter, athletics is an integral component of the educational experience.

 Our athletics program operates according to the school’s Quaker principles and practices.
 We strive for competitive success in a broad variety of interscholastic sports.
 Our program provides opportunities for every student to realize his or her potential as an individual athlete and a team member.
-Through these pursuits, our students develop sportsmanship, cooperation, dedication, leadership and responsibility.
+Through these pursuits, our students develop sportsmanship, cooperation, dedication, leadership, respect and responsibility.

 The goals of Penn Charter Athletics are to: